shaunreichman/investment_tracker/docs/COMPANIES_UI_BACKEND_SPEC.md

 ## **Implementation Status** 🎉

-### **Current Status: PHASE 4 COMPLETE** ✅
+### **Current Status: PHASE 4 COMPLETE, PHASE 4a CRITICAL** 🚨
 The Companies UI backend implementation has been **successfully completed** through Phase 4.
 All core functionality is implemented and ready for frontend consumption.
+However, **Phase 4a (Comprehensive Testing) is CRITICAL and must be completed before production deployment**.

 ### **What's Been Delivered**
 - ✅ **Complete API Contract Compliance**: All three new endpoints match the API contract exactly